DevExpress/devextreme-documentation/api-reference/30 Data Layer/PivotGridDataSource/1 Configuration/fields/allowCrossGroupCalculation.md

     [ [1, 1, 1], [2, 2, 2], [3, 3, 3] ]

-This row can be displayed differently depending on the **allowCrossGroupCalculation** option's value, provided that the running total is calculated by rows:
+This row can be displayed differently depending on the **allowCrossGroupCalculation** property's value, provided that the running total is calculated by rows:

     [ [1, 2, 3], [2, 4, 6], [3, 6, 9] ]    // allowCrossGroupCalculation: false
     [ [1, 2, 3], [5, 7, 9], [12, 15, 18] ] // allowCrossGroupCalculation: true